ajeygore/ajeygore.github.com/_includes/_home-writeup.md

 > Technology is the most effective tool to achieve the impossible.

 After spending a uniquely amazing, crazy, and full of learning journey from 2015 to 2020, I left _**gojek**_ and joined _**Sequoia Capital**_ to pursue my aim of "doing something for the community."
-One of the main driving forces for me was giving back to the startup community by helping companies with their technology and product-based challenges and learning from them to spread that knowledge to others.
+One of the main driving forces was giving back to the startup community by helping companies with their technology and product-based challenges and learning from them to spread that knowledge to others.

 So, if you want to talk about building products, software engineering, or just about people, do drop a line.
 The easiest way to get to me is Twitter.